ocoffey/Syntax-Sheets/README.md

-# Syntax Sheets for use in quickly picking up language syntax
+# Syntax Sheets for quickly picking up language syntax

-> Suggesting that the user has prior experience in a language's syntax.
+Suggesting that the user has prior experience in one language's syntax.

 ---